-Many City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area # 33.
-There are storm sewer improvement and regional detention facilities on the existing CIPs for the East Branch of Joe Creek.
+City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area # 34.
+There are storm sewer improvement and regional detention facilities on the existing Master Drainage Plan and CIPs for the East Branch of Joe Creek.
+None are presently funded.